base4nfdi/pid4nfdi/content/privacy/_index.md

         ## Changes to the Privacy Policy
         We reserve the right to amend this privacy policy as necessary, in accordance with the GDPR and future changes regarding our collection and processing of personal data.
 Any changes will be communicated on this page, and the updated date will be reflected at the end of the policy.

-        The privacy was prepared in March 2025 and last reviewed on March 27, 2025.
+        The privacy was prepared in April 2025 and last reviewed on May 13, 2025.

     design:
       columns: '1'